jenkinsci/kubernetes-plugin/README.md

 Under credentials, click `Add` and select `Kubernetes Service Account`, or alternatively use the Kubernetes API username and password.
 Select 'Certificate' as credentials type if the kubernetes cluster is configured to use client certificates for authentication.

+Using `Kubernetes Service Account` will cause the plugin to use the default token mounted inside the Jenkins pod.
+See [Configure Service Accounts for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) for more information.

 ![image](credentials.png)